 Vishnu-devananda, author of “Meditation and Mantras,” said that mantra is encased in a sound structure.
 My yoga foundation is Sivananda.
-I’ve spent several months at Sivananda ashrams in the United States and India where practice chanting and mantras every morning and evening.
-Vishnu-devananda was responsible for opening “my” center in Grass Valley, Calif. and his images and quotes are everywhere in all the Sivandanda centers worldwide.
+I’ve spent several months at Sivananda ashrams in the United States and India where we practice chanting and mantras every morning and evening.
+Vishnu-devananda was responsible for opening the Sivananda Yoga Farm in Grass Valley, Calif. and his images and quotes are commonplace in Sivandanda centers worldwide.

-I recall watching the youngest teacher meditating in a dark room in front of the altar for an hour.
-This Doogie Houser of yogis (he even resembled Doogie) was alone.
-Just he and his mantra.
+I recall watching the youngest Sivananda teacher meditating in a dark room in front of the altar for an hour every night.
+This Doogie Houser of yogis (who actually resembled Doogie) was alone.
+Just him, and his mantra.
+Uninterrupted.

 I’ve taken many a mantra workshop, and we typically repeat a mantra 108 times, as that’s a magical number.
 I participated in a japa (chanting to beads) workshop where we were silent all day and night.
 The break fast of our silence was an ecstatic evening Kirtan.

 Now, I repeat a mantra 40 minutes nightly.
 It’s part of my dinacharya (Ayurvedic routine) prescribed by my doctor who lives in India.
-When my meditation timer goes off, indicating that I can stop, my brain and mouth tell me “no.” They continue the mantra, which has gone far beyond 108 repetitions.
+When my meditation timer goes off, my brain and mouth tell me “no.” They continue the mantra, which has gone far beyond 108 repetitions.

 When we think of yoga, we may think of the Om, but we don’t usually consider sustained repetition of mantras.
 Perhaps this is one of the reasons why I don’t start or stop my yoga classes with three oms.
 I think of this as being perfunctory.
 Besides, Om is just the introduction sound to a mantra.
 The word means nothing.
 It’s a bija, or seed sound.